Firms To Watch: Education

 Work highlights

-• Represented The University of Texas Health Science Center at Houston (UTHealth) in its renegotiation of its long-term multi-billion dollar affiliation agreement with Harris County Hospital District.
+• Represented The University of Texas Health Science Center at Houston (UTHealth) in renegotiation of its long-term multi-billion dollar affiliation agreement with Harris County Hospital District.

 McGuireWoods LLP